prettymm/project/README.md

 Styleguide
 -------------
 Stylus files need to be documented so that the style guide can be automatically generated.
-We use a very simple generator which does all the heavy lifting called [Styledown](https://github.com/styledown/styledown).
 ```
-npm run style # generates updated style guide
+gulp sg # generates updated style guide
 ```

 Git Standards